Here we provide some of the Frequently Asked Questions and answers to help make your decision-making process easier.

 We may accept students whose parents are both Japanese, however, the students must be eligible according to the Admissions Policy of SIS.

 Since international schools accept students who may arrive in Japan from overseas at any time, applications for admission are accepted year-round.
 SIS, as well, does not set a fixed application deadline.
 The interested applicants should first find out more about SIS Tokyo, such as by signing up for a school visit and fill out an advance registration form.

 Additional expected costs include school uniform, a few of after school programs (for only the programs taught by outside experts), summer school (for only participants) and field trips/school trips, PTA contribution fee, annual stationary fee.

-Yes.
-Starting with your second child, a 20% discount is applied to their tuition fees.
+Yes, starting with your second child, a 20% discount is applied to the tuition fee.

 SIS Tokyo accepts new students all year round.
-Since the new school year in Japanese schools starts in April, Shinagawa International School, of course, accepts students in April.
-They join the class appropriate to their age, according to our Admissions Policy.
+Since the new school year in Japanese schools starts in April, SIS may accept students then as well.
+The students will join the class appropriate to their age, according to our Admissions Policy.

 No, we are a secular school and we welcome students from all races, religions, and cultures.